DubskySteam/league_stats_webscraper/README.md

-# league_stats_webscraper
-Scrapes player information from op.gg
+# < League of Legends Web Scraper >

+## Function
+Scrapes stat websites for information about the given accountname.
+Also tracks when a game is started and instantly shows who you're playing against.